tillbiskup/evedataviewer/docs/installing.rst

 #.
 Install Python (if it is not already installed on your system).

 #.
-Create a Python virtual environment for eveviewer.
+Create a Python virtual environment for evedataviewer.

 #.
 Activate the newly created virtual environment.

 #.
-Install eveviewer therein, using the above command.
+Install evedataviewer therein, using the above command.

 A few details for all these steps are given below.